MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmsl/updateCulture-command-tmsl.md

 - As an input to an SSIS task or SQL Server Agent job

  You cannot generate a ready-made script for this command from SSMS.
-Instead, you can start with an example or write your own.
+Instead, you can start with the above example.

 ## Important Notes and Limitations

- Changing the culture or collation of a semantic model is a breaking operation.
+ Changing the culture or collation of a semantic model is a high-impact operation.

-- Across all products: Updating either setting clears the VertiPaq in-memory data store — effectively performing a full process clear.
-The model must be fully refreshed before it can serve queries again.
+- Across all versions of Analysis Services: For semantic models in import mode, updating the culture or collation clears the VertiPaq in-memory data store — effectively performing a full process-clear operation.
+You must subsequently perform a full data refresh to ensure consistency of linguistic and sorting rules and bring the model back into queryable state.

-- SQL Server Analysis Services / Azure Analysis Services: You must re-enter data source credentials for all data connections after making this change.
+- SQL Server Analysis Services / Azure Analysis Services: You must re-enter data source credentials for all data connections after updating the culture or collation.

-- Recommendation: Always backup or save a version (Power BI) of your semantic model before modifying culture or collation.
+- Always backup your semantic model before modifying the culture or collation.

- This behavior is by design to ensure internal consistency of linguistic and sorting rules across all model objects.